 |

-Carnival Sensation (formerly Sensation) is a Fantasy-class cruise ship operated by Carnival Cruise Line.
+Carnival Sensation (formerly Sensation) is the third Fantasy-class cruise ship operated by Carnival Cruise Line.
 Built by Kværner Masa-Yards at its Helsinki New Shipyard in Helsinki, Finland, she was floated out on November 1, 1993, and christened Sensation by four Carnival Vice Presidents: Vicki L. Freed, Roberta Jacoby, Cherie Weinstein and Geri Donnelly.

 During 2007, in common with all of her Fantasy-class sisters, she had the prefix Carnival added to her name.